hamishgibbs/lit_review_graph/README.md

 10.1126/science.286.5439.509
 ```

-Run the app and point it towards you bibliography:
+Run the app and point it to you bibliography:

 ```
 python src/app.py data/bibliography.txt